 - Self-esteem problems

 Belly dancing as part of a treatment/therapy program can help an individual experience benefits that improve mental health and well-being.
 These include:

 - Regaining mobility

 For All Ages

 Belly dancing is a fantastic creative outlet and a great way to exercise.
 Anyone that is able can participate.
 Children, seniors, and everyone in between can get into belly dancing.
 It enhances health and strengthens the body and mind.
-When the body is in the proper position/posture there are no joint issues or pain.
-In-person classes, at home with online instruction, DVDs, or video meeting apps can benefit the body and especially the spine.
+When the body is in the proper position/posture, there are no joint issues or pain.
+In-person classes at home with online instruction, DVDs, or video meeting apps can benefit the body, especially the spine.

 Eliminate Back Pain

-The information herein on "Belly Dancing Can Help Relieve Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Belly Dancing Can Help Relieve Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.